j-rods/bank-tech-test/README.md

 I want my account to display the transaction date, so that I can track my transactions

+As a customer,
+I want my account to display the transaction type, so that I can track the type of transaction

 ```

 ### Printing Statements